 Some say that it is best for organizations to avoid a focus on spirituality so as to best interact with the secular world and gain more unilateral support.
 Others say that organizations should only focus on the spiritual, as it is the most important.
 This research demonstrates however, that the most needed element among Hindu peoples is mindset change.

-Based on this, my recommendation to the organization is to boldly claim Jesus in the midst of a rapidly secularizing world.
+Based on this, my recommendation to the organization is to boldly proclaim Jesus in the midst of a rapidly secularizing world.
 Providing education and economic development is a definite piece in the puzzle of wholeness and health.
 Yet true transformation of body, soul, and spirit is only possible through the mindset change, redemption, and restoration found in Jesus Christ.

 References